mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-7-Culture.md_toc.md

             -   [Spaces to play - playgrounds and jam sessions](#spaces-to-play---playgrounds-and-jam-sessions)
     -   [Part Three : Synthesis & contributions to the field = EDITING
-        DOWN OR
+        DOWN OR MOVING TO CHAP
-        MOVING](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving)
+        8](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving-to-chap-8)
+        -   [CCRREEPP & GDPs as a gateway pedagogical framework](#ccrreepp-gdps-as-a-gateway-pedagogical-framework)
         -   [GDPs as a gateway pedagogical framework](#gdps-as-a-gateway-pedagogical-framework)
+            -   [Table of utility of dimensions of GDP use for different stakeholders](#table-of-utility-of-dimensions-of-gdp-use-for-different-stakeholders)
         -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI etc.](#second-area-of-contribution-to-the-research-in-the-field-a-complex-view-of-agency-and-repertoires-development-and-the-value-of-that-to-contribute-to-research-on-dbr-fi-etc.)
-            -   [The value of designing for shifting forms agency as a transferrable concepts.](#the-value-of-designing-for-shifting-forms-agency-as-a-transferrable-concepts.)
             -   [Types of agency?
                 Specialism](#types-of-agency-specialism)
             -   [Summary of discussion on designing for agency](#summary-of-discussion-on-designing-for-agency)
-            -   [Contribution to the research in the field: The impact of the DBR / FI](#contribution-to-the-research-in-the-field-the-impact-of-the-dbr-fi)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [On planned and emergent